Four Dairies With a Single Focus

 Validus is an independent certification company that works with farmers and food companies to ensure that food is produced using socially responsible on-farm production practices.
 Validus uses proprietary assessments and audits to certify products.

-All McCarty Family Farms dairies have passed all three Validus reviews – animal welfare, environmental and on-farm security – and is the only farm to earn its highest recognition as a Certified Responsible Producer.
+All McCarty Family Farms dairies have passed all four Validus reviews – animal welfare, environmental, on-farm security and worker care – and is the only farm to earn its highest recognition as a Certified Responsible Producer.